Class CoordinateOperationContext

 All Implemented Interfaces:

-public class CoordinateOperationContext extends Object implements Serializable
+public class CoordinateOperationContext extends Object implements Localized

 Optional information about the context in which a requested coordinate operation will be used.
 The context can provide information such as: